jeff1evesque/machine-learning/README.md

 ###Redis

 [Redis](http://redis.io/) is an open source, key-value cache, and store system.
 Often classified as [NoSQL](http://en.wikipedia.org/wiki/NoSQL), it is more accurately referred as, a data structure server.
-In generaal, redis is similar to [memcached](http://memcached.org/), with more features, and flexibility.
+Though, redis is similar to [memcached](http://memcached.org/), in general, it has more features, and greater flexibility.

 Performance between Redis and Memcached are comparable.
 Though, many have shown better performance results with redis.
 Some of the notable advantages of implementing Redis include: